Gymnast Downie, 23, retires to protect mental health

 Downie finished 13th in the all-around at the 2016 Olympics despite falling badly on her head during a tumbling routine.

+She became the first British gymnast to win all-around gold at a major international championship with victory at the European Championships the following year.

-Downie also lost her brother Josh in 2021 after he suffered a heart attack during cricket training.
+Downie lost her brother Josh in 2021 after he suffered a heart attack during cricket training.

-She decided to take time away from gymnastics after her brother's death and did not go to the 2020 Tokyo Olympics.
+She decided to take time away from gymnastics after her brother's death and did not go to the delayed Tokyo Olympics.

-In 2020, she and her sister Becky said abusive behaviour in gymnastics was "ingrained" and "completely normalised".
+In 2020, Downie and her sister Becky said abusive behaviour in gymnastics was "ingrained" and "completely normalised".

 Last year, the Whyte review found systemic abuse in the sport in Britain.